 Some people have asked me how I finally made peace with my body, but it feels like I can’t just give one simple answer.
 I definitely believe getting in therapy helped me tackle my self-loathing and food obsessions head-on.
 I also believe, in its own strange way, having a boyfriend helped me to see that guys actually don’t care about women having perfect bodies as we have been led to believe.

 At the end of the day, though, I can only lead you back to God’s promises in His Word.
 Sometimes that can feel superficial, i.e. the Bible feels like a cheezy reply to a complex problem.
 Yet, orthorexics, anorexics, and bulimics alike all fall into eating disorders because they have been brainwashed with lies.
 Here are the truths:

 - We are made in the image of God (Genesis 1:26-27)

 - We are fearfully and wonderfully made (Psalm 139:14).

 - The Lord doesn’t look at our appearance, but our hearts (1 Samuel 16:7).

 - Jesus sets us free from all burdens that bind us (Galatians 5:1).

-- The Holy Spirit enables us to stop dwelling on our burdens, but think on “what is true, and honorable, and right, and pure, and lovely, and admirable”, “things that are excellent and worthy of praise” (Philippians 4:8).
+- The Holy Spirit enables us to stop dwelling on our burdens and to think on “what is true, and honorable, and right, and pure, and lovely, and admirable," “things that are excellent and worthy of praise” (Philippians 4:8).

 I would encourage you to dwell on these truths today if you feel you are being suppressed by dieting, health crazes, or poor body image.
 Remember that naming your struggles and untruthful thoughts is the first step of recovery.